Spatially resolved gas-phase metallicity at z~2-3 with JWST/NIRISS: The data

 \subsection{PASSAGE survey}

-Our goal of studying spatially resolved interstellar medium (ISM) of individual galaxies necessitates deep, multi-filter and multi-orientation WFSS observations.
-The duration of pure-parallel observations are limited by the primary observation slots.
-This can sometimes severely limit (a) the exposure duration per grism orientation per filter, (b) the number of grism orientations used, and (c) the number of filters used -- progressively reducing the diagnostic power of the data for spatially resolved studies.
+Our study of the spatially resolved interstellar medium (ISM) of individual galaxies necessitates deep, multi-filter and multi-orientation WFSS observations.
+The durations of pure-parallel observations are fixed by the primary observation slots.
+This can sometimes severely limit (a) the exposure duration per grism orientation per filter, (b) the number of grism orientations used, and/or (c) the number of filters used -- progressively reducing the diagnostic power of the data for spatially resolved studies.
 One way to mitigate shallow observations is by stacking the spectra of multiple galaxies.
 However, upon stacking one trades off useful information at the level of the individual galaxies in exchange for a statistically significant sample of spatially-averaged properties, which we wish to avoid.
-Availability of multiple grism orientations helps associate slitless spectra to the corresponding spatial location robustly, by minimising confusion due to overlapping spectra as well as provides robust 2D emission line maps \citep{Pirzkal:2024aa}.
+Availability of multiple grism orientations helps associate slitless spectra to the corresponding spatial locations robustly, by minimizing confusion due to overlapping spectra.
+Thus obtaining grism observations with spectra running in two orthogonal directions (along rows or along columns) helps provide robust 2-D emission line maps \citep{Pirzkal:2024aa}.
 Additionally, spectra from multiple filters, naturally increase the wavelength coverage, and consequently, the chances of detecting nebular emission lines.